• Skip to primary navigation

 How To Freeze Fiddleheads For Long Term Storage

-Freezing fiddleheads is quite easy and is in my opinion the best way to store a large batch of fiddleheads.
+Freezing fiddleheads is quite easy and is, in my opinion, the best way to store a large batch of fiddleheads.
+Plus, properly cleaned and prepared frozen fiddleheads will last a whole year in the freezer.

 You'll need: